Eurypterid: Size

 Giant eurypterids were not limited to the family Pterygotidae.
 An isolated 12.7 cm long fossil metastoma of the carcinosomatoid eurypterid Carcinosoma punctatum indicates the animal would have reached a length of 2.2 m in life, rivalling the pterygotids in size.
 Another giant was Pentecopterus decorahensis, a primitive carcinosomatoid, which is estimated to have reached lengths of 1.7 m.

 Typical of large eurypterids is a lightweight build.
-Factors such as locomotion, energy costs in molting and respiration, as well as the actual physical properties of the exoskeleton, limits the size that arthropods can reach.
+Factors such as locomotion, energy costs in molting and respiration, as well as the actual physical properties of the exoskeleton, limit the size that arthropods can reach.
 A lightweight construction significantly decreases the influence of these factors.
 Pterygotids were particularly lightweight, with most fossilized large body segments preserving as thin and unmineralized.
 Lightweight adaptations are present in other giant paleozoic arthropods as well, such as the giant millipede Arthropleura, and are possibly vital for the evolution of giant size in arthropods.

 In addition to the lightweight giant eurypterids, some deep-bodied forms in the family Hibbertopteridae were also very large.
 A carapace from the Carboniferous of Scotland referred to the species Hibbertoperus scouleri measures 65 cm wide.
 As Hibbertopterus was very wide compared to its length, the animal in question could possibly have measured just short of 2 m in length.
 More robust than the pterygotids, this giant Hibbertopterus would possibly have rivalled the largest pterygotids in weight, if not surpassed them, and as such be among the heaviest arthropods.